ruihukuang/Argo_Helm_Xgboost_EKS/README.md

 # Argo_Helm_Xgboost_EKS

 This repo is to deploy nginx as a load balancer and guincorn apps based on a docker image of xgboost model in ECR to EKS using Argo, Helm, kubectl on the bastion host and Github action.
-The URL of this nginx load balaner is used to receive requests from a source AWS account.
-Th guincorn apps are used to process requests, do calcuation based on a xgboost model and provide prediction results.

 Examples for results for EC2 bastion host

 [ec2-user@ip-10-0-3-132 ~]$ curl http://a5e9a36b630d341c19294779f3efed14-1326651114.ap-southeast-2.elb.amazonaws.com/ping